oguzhanyl/oguzhanyl/README.md

       I graduated from the public administration department of Karadeniz Technichal University.
 - I am progressing on the field that I am interested in, not on the field that I graduated from the university.
 - I am always open to learning and always need to improve myself.
-- 👀 I’m interested in c#, .NetFramework, Asp.Net, SQL
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning c#, .NetFramework and SQL
+- 🌱 I’m currently learning c#, .NetFramework, Python and SQL
 - 💞️ I’m looking to collaborate on new projects and considering job offers
 - 📫 How to reach me --> my e-mail: oguzhan06_61@hotmail.com or my instagram account: rahanwow